 Social Design in Peru (2/2)

-Loophole continues down the Amazon for a second week with Global Access 2030, a US non-profit, and Conapac, a non-profit based in Iquitos, Peru.
+Loophole continues down the Amazon for a second week as a volunteer with Conapac, a non-profit based in Iquitos, Peru.

 The next morning, the kids from Yura Yacu were excited to perform in their bird costumes.
-This was one of several brilliant programs developed by Conapac.
-This one was developed with Cornell University to promote the conservation of birds through knowledge.
-It was great to see the larger impact Conapac is making all founded on education.
+This was part of a brilliant programs developed by Conapac with Cornell University to promote science based conservation.
+It was great to see the larger impact of education programs from Conapac.

 That afternoon was spent in Uco Mirano where the team researched water gathering and filtering systems—how did they perform? how long did they last?
 When did the fail?
 Why did they fail?
-The team dissassembled a few and gained many insights.
-This environment and it’s resources are beyond challenging on these systems.
+The team disassembled several and gained many insights.
+These rivers are the ultimate challenge to these systems.

 After a quick stop in Llachapo where Rob and Roger visited the school to understand their infrastructure, they traveled to Tres de Mayo to field test filters for E.coli.
 The team interviewed families regarding their routines, how water was gathered, and how the filters were being used to understand challenges that cannot be anticipated from an office.